Gerrit Code Review Training Course

 Woodpecker CI: Lightweight Self-Hosted Pipelines for Gitea and Forgejo

-14 HoursWoodpecker CI is a straightforward yet robust continuous integration engine crafted specifically for self-hosted Git forges such as Gitea and Forgejo.
-It delivers a lightweight, Docker-native CI/CD solution, bypassing the complexity and licensing costs associated with enterprise CI platforms.
+14 HoursWoodpecker CI is a simple yet powerful continuous integration engine designed specifically for self-hosted Git forges like Gitea and Forgejo.
+It provides a lightweight, Docker-native CI/CD experience without the complexity or licensing overhead of enterprise CI platforms.